pineapplemachine/mach.d/mach/text/numeric/readme.md

 for when compiling in release mode.
 (In release mode the check is omitted, and the function may produce nonsense data.)

+If you want to write a negative integer with one of these functions, then you probably want to cast it to its unsigned complement before passing it to the write function.

 ``` D
 import mach.test.assertthrows : assertthrows;
 assert(byte(16).writehex == "10"); // Positive signed inputs ok.